MakeLab-Network/Lab-Thing/README.md

 ![coverage](https://img.shields.io/badge/coverage-100%25-brightgreen)
 ![license](https://img.shields.io/badge/license-MIT-brightgreen)

-Lab-Thing is a powerful C++ library for ESP8266 devices that enables seamless communication between these devices.
-With Lab-Thing, any ESP8266 device can control the pins of any other ESP866 device running the same library.
+Lab-Thing is a powerful C++ library for ESP8266 IOT devices.
+With Lab-Thing, you can easly connect your esp device to the wifi network and control it's pins from your browser with simple urls / http requests.

 ## Features

-- **Easy Communication**: Lab-Thing allows ESP8266 devices to easily communicate with each other.
-- **Pin Control**: This feature allows any ESP8266 device to control the pins of another ESP8266 device running Lab-Thing.
+- **WiFi Configuration Screen:** Provides an easy-to-use graphical user interface for configuring the WiFi connection for your ESP8266.
+- **Pin Control:** you can control the GPIO pins of the esp from your phone/PC from the browser using a simple url.
+- **Custom Commands:** can recieve custom commands from the web to execute custom functions.
+- **OTA Update:** Offers Over-The-Air (OTA) functionality for updating your code on the ESP8266.

 ## Installation